CogComp/Cross-lingual-Hypernymy-Detection/README.md

         - `<test-word-file-with-scores>` ::= Output of `balAPinc_multi_test.py` when run on test data
 - `generate_results.sh` - Run this to generate the results reported in the paper (currently generates all BiSparse-Dep (Full, Joint, Delex, Unlabeled) results in Tables 3a, 3b, and 4 )

 Scripts to train vectors will be available soon.
-For now, you can use the scripts from our [prior work](https://github.com/yogarshi/bisparse) if needed.
+For now, you can use the scripts from [previous work](https://github.com/yogarshi/bisparse) if needed.

 # References